-Since 1842 the Busatti family has been weaving in the cellars of the Palazzo Morgalanti in Anghiari, Tuscany where their production of artisan linens continues today.
-Their first machines to card wool are actually dated late 1700 early 1800 when after the French invasion, Napoleonic troops decided to install a production of uniforms in Anghiari for the Grande Armée (Grand Army) .
-To dye them blue they started again cultivating Guado (woad similar to indigo), known since Piero della Francesca times who used it to paint his frescoes.
-Machineries, originally steam powered, were electrified in the 1930’s by Livio Busatti who travelled extensively to learn the art of shuttle woven fabrics and home furnishing designs.
+Since 1842 the Busatti family have been weaving fabric in the cellars of the Palazzo Morgalanti in Anghiari, Tuscany where their production of artisan linens continues today.
+Their first machines to card wool date back to the late 1700’s and early 1800’s when, after the French invasion, Napoleonic troops took over the Busatti family general store in Anghiari to manufacture uniforms for the Grande Armée (Grand Army) .
+To dye them blue they started cultivating Guado (a woad dye similar to indigo), known since Piero della Francesca times who used it to paint his frescoes.
+The looms which were originally steam powered, were electrified in the 1930’s by Livio Busatti who travelled extensively to learn the art of shuttle woven fabrics and home furnishing designs.

-The history of our company, always owned by the same family is woven into the very fabric of the region’s culture as much as the geography.
-A very long course starting with the Grand Duchy of Tuscany (Gran Ducato di Toscana), the contribution to Italian unification with a Garibaldi family member (Garibaldi was General that led the Italian unification in 1871), through two world wars and several economic crises.
-All this has entitled Busatti to become a member of Italian Historical Businesses (UICI Unione Imprese Centenarie Italiane), an association born in Florence that gathers only Italian excellences of great tradition and history owned by the same family for over 150 years.
+The history of the company, owned by the same family for eight generations, is woven into the very fabric of the region’s culture as much as the geography.
+A very long history starting with the Grand Duchy of Tuscany (Gran Ducato di Toscana), the contribution to Italian unification with a Garibaldi family member (Garibaldi was the General that led the Italian unification in 1871), through two world wars and several economic crises.
+All this has entitled Busatti to become a member of the Italian Historical Businesses (UICI Unione Imprese Centenarie Italiane), an association born in Florence that invites only Italian companies of excellence, great tradition and history owned by the same family for over 150 years.